Loading…

 and transitions as labelled arrows between them.
 A node named start or

-initial becomes a filled circle; end or final becomes a stop marker.
+initial becomes a filled circle; end or final becomes the ringed bullseye UML

 statemachine